By Frith Thomas, Account Director at Irvine Partners

-In our experience the best way of retaining the top creative talent is to trust them to do what needs to be done, without looking over their shoulder all the time.
-Yes, any business needs processes and systems, but talent is far more likely to deliver within the set framework if there is a sufficient level of trust and freedom in place that allows them to do the creative things they do.
+In our experience, the best way of retaining top creative talent is to trust them to do what needs to be done, without looking over their shoulder all the time.
+Yes, any business needs processes and systems, but talent is far more likely to deliver within the set framework if there is a sufficient level of trust and freedom in a place that allows them to do the creative things they do.
 Our company culture is built on the tenets of freedom, trust and transparency.

 The physical space must encourage creativity, collaboration and comfort

 David Seinker, Founder and CEO, The Business Exchange